- Who We Are

 Andrew has consulted higher education institutions, non-profit and for-profit organizations, and government agencies on developing strategies for increasing access to international education for diverse, first generation and high financial need students.
 He is a member of NAFSA: Association of International Educators, AIEA, EAIE, National Association of Black Accountants (NABA), and the Association of Latino Professionals in Finance and Accounting (ALPFA).
 Andrew is an alumnus of INROADS and Association for the International Exchange of Students in Economics and Commerce (AIESEC).

-As the Associate Director of the Diversity Abroad Network, Erica is responsible for managing Diversity Abroad’s professional development offerings, overseeing the member consortium, and leading the Diversity in Global Education task force initiative.
+As the Director of Professional Development & Member Services, Erica is responsible for managing Diversity Abroad’s professional development offerings, overseeing the member consortium, and leading the Diversity in Global Education task force initiative.
 Throughout her career, Erica has been committed to educational initiatives that promote success & inclusion for students of all backgrounds and is a champion of global learning, with over a decade of experience in international education.
 She holds a Masters degree from the University of MN in Education Policy & Administration with a focus on International Education.
 Her culminating research examined how a cross-cultural experience abroad can impact the intercultural competence of pre-service teachers, a topic of great importance given the changing demographics in today’s public schools.
 Erica has studied in Guatemala, Cuba, Jordan, Israel, and Argentina, where she completed an internship for her graduate studies.

 Christopher is a professional with over 8 years of experience in international education.
 He completed his last year of undergraduate education in London, England and soon after returning to the United States he began working for the volunteer and teach abroad organization, GeoVisions, helping to build the outbound division of that organization from scratch.
 During his six years with GeoVisions, he traveled to 17 countries on five continents, creating and sustaining partnerships to create an influential and growing organization.
 As Director of Recruitment, he was personally responsible for 40 percent of all annual enrollments, which allowed him to speak with thousands of people about the rewards and challenges associated with living, teaching and working in another country.